qihao-huang/machine-configuration/README.md

 # config-dotfile

 ## develop
-flows to configuration for new ubuntu/mac machine
+flows of configurating new ubuntu/mac machine.

-## useful-tool
+## useful-tools
-some softwares and tools used for a long time.
+softwares and tools which has been used for a long time.

 ## productive
-suite comparison among Google, MS, Apple
+suite comparison among Google, MS, Apple.